 Does The Red Dot Sight Sit Too High On The Rifle?

-If you've never had the chance to shoot an M1 equipped with a red dot sight, you might be curious about how the sight's height lines up with where you rest your cheek on the rifle.
-The setup is pretty similar to what you'd find with a 1/3 co-witness height on an AR15.
+If you’ve never shot an M1 with a red dot sight, you might wonder how it lines up with your cheek weld.
+The height is comparable to a 1/3 co-witness on an AR-15, with the red dot sitting about half an inch above the M1’s rear sight aperture.

 Will The En-bloc Clip Ejection Hit The Red Dot Sight Causing Damage?